-At the beginning of your IVF cycle, surrogates will receive a shipment containing your IVF calendar and medications.
+At the beginning of your IVF cycle, surrogates will receive a shipment containing your IVF calendar and fertility medications.
 This IVF calendar will cover everything you need to know about the following:

 When you receive your shipment of IVF medications, make sure you have everything you need.
 Check the medications you’ve received with the packing slip and your IVF calendar.
 If you’re unsure or have questions, please let your clinical coordinator at your IVF clinic and your coordinator at Hatch know as soon as possible.